OlivierLi/chrome_safari_power/README.md

 ```

 ## profile_generation/
-This directory contains the scripts necessary to convert profile results into flamegraphs.
+Parses and aggregates DTrace results generated from benchmark.py --profile into flamegraphs.
 The scripts automatically generate an svg but also produce collapsed stack files that be opened in speedscope.app.

 The scripts expect only the directory of the profile results (an absolute path is needed).